MaxHalleran/tweeter/README.md

 ## Focus

--Tweets feel clunky being delivered
 -compose button needs some work
 -compose button functionality:
-  -hiding the 'new-tweet' element until the button is clicked -smoothly making the 'new-tweet' element appear -adding focus to the textarea in the new-tweet element -Html validation errors
+  -hiding the 'new-tweet' element until the button is clicked -smoothly making the 'new-tweet' element appear -adding focus to the text area in the new-tweet element -Html validation errors cleanup
+-redirect when 'url/tweets' is accessed
+-close db at end of process